Spin42/nerves_system_fairphone2/README.md

 ## Bluetooth

 Bluetooth is supported through the BlueZ stack.
-Additional testing in Nerves is required.
+This requires to start dbus and bluetoothd in an Elixir application.
+More Elixir testing is required.

 ## Modem